MateuszK2k3/30DaysApp/README.md

 # Plane of the Day - Android App

 ## Overview
 **Plane of the Day** is an Android application developed using Kotlin and Jetpack Compose.
 The app features a new plane for each day, showcasing an image and detailed description.
-It is perfect for aviation enthusiasts or anyone interested in learning more about different planes in an easy and visually appealing way.
+Users can tap on a plane's card to expand it, revealing more detailed information with a smooth animation.
+This dynamic feature allows users to interactively discover interesting details about each plane.
+The app is perfect for aviation enthusiasts or anyone interested in learning more about different planes in an easy and visually appealing way.

 ---